-SwingU, the sports technology and media company, would like to congratulate SwingU Versus Tour Ambassador Austin Hitt on his three-shot victory at the West Florida Golf Tour’s Summer Tour Championship.
+SwingU, the sports technology and media company, would like to congratulate SwingU Tour Ambassador Austin Hitt on his three-shot victory at the West Florida Golf Tour’s Summer Tour Championship.

-Hitt, a first-year pro out of the University of North Carolina who started using SwingU Versus in June to track his stats and guide his practice sessions, shot 13-under par with rounds of 66-65 (131) at Esplanade at Azario to secure his biggest victory as a SwingU Ambassador.
+Hitt, a first-year pro out of the University of North Carolina who started using SwingU in June to track his stats and guide his practice sessions, shot 13-under par with rounds of 66-65 (131) at Esplanade at Azario to secure his biggest victory as a SwingU Ambassador.

 “I came into the week with no expectations,” Hitt said.
 “I felt like I was hitting the ball really well.
 I kind of got on a roll where I felt like my approach play was really strong and I was giving myself a lot of good looks for birdie.
 Then I started making some putts.

 “On the second day, I got off to a good start — I was 4-under through 6 — but by the end, we had three guys tied with three holes to go, so I was definitely feeling some nerves, especially at this mini-Tour level where it’s pretty much a winner-take-all scenario.

 “I was able to hit some really good shots on the last three; there was a lot of water, and I was able to pull off some really good tee shots while the other guys faltered.
 I really leaned on my ball striking, had some really good looks, and was able to win by three.”

 Hitt’s ball-striking led the way to victory as he picked up +5.3 Strokes Gained: Driving and +3.4 Strokes Gained: Approach vs. par, as quantified by SwingU’s integrated strokes gained platform.